 The second main point of the lawyers was the following:

-The next reason for refusing to provide information is that if the previously requested information was provided to a user, that is that it was provided to Elsa Maria Dupuy.
-The requested information was not previously provided to her and the Administrative Defendant provided no evidence that Elsa Maria Dupuy received the requested information.
-Therefore, since Elsa Maria Dupuy followed all the requirements that the current legislation demands for the procedure for sending the request, the refusal to provide the requested information by the defendant is illegal, which was not taken into consideration by the first instance court and led to the adoption of the wrong decision.
+The next reason for refusing to provide information is that the previously requested information was provided to Elsa Maria Dupuy.
+The requested information was not previously provided to her and the Administrative Defendant provided no evidence that Elsa Maria Dupuy had received the requested information.
+Therefore, since Elsa Maria Dupuy followed all the requirements that current legislation demands, the refusal to provide the requested information by the defendant is illegal, which was not taken into consideration by the first instance court and led to the adoption of the wrong decision.
 We ask the ruling of the first instance court to be cancelled and to satisfy the demands of the Administrative Plaintiff.

 Mr. Churikov answered with a long, very wordy speech which is hard to understand in Russian.
 According to the plaintiff’s lawyers, in vain the judges interrupted Mr. Churikov several times.
 Churikov made a few statements.
-Here are the main of them.
+Here are most important ones.